wuaipinglab/ImmuCC/tissue_immucc/vignettes/Documentation.md

 ---
-title: "A basic workflow for tissue specific deconvolution model"
+title: "A basic workflow for tissue specific deconvolution approach"
 author: "Ziyi Chen"
 output: html_document

 abstract:
-Estimate the relative proportion of tissue immune cell from tissue transcriptome with a tissue specific model.
+Estimate the relative proportion of tissue immune cell from tissue transcriptome with a tissue specific approach.
 ---

 # Introduction
-The tissue specific computational model can be used to predict the relative immune cell proportion with a series of tissue specific training signature matrix.
+The tissue specific computational approach developed here can be used to predict the relative immune cell proportion with several tissue specific training signature matrix.

 It is achieved by two major steps:
   *  1. Raw bulk RNA-Seq data preprocessing